-12.3 Demonstration of Capability (DOC)
+12.2 Demonstration of Capability (DOC)

-- 12.3.1 Each analyst must perform an initial demonstration of capability (DOC) in using the procedures described in this method for each target analyte.
-The initial DOC must consist of the analysis of four matrix spike samples that have been fortified with all analytes of interest at a concentration near the mid-point of the calibration range.
-For each analyte, the mean recovery value must be within ±20 % of the spiked value.
-The precision of the measurements, calculated as relative standard deviation (RSD), must be < 10 %. - 12.3.2 Each analyst must complete an ongoing DOC annually.
-This may be accomplished either by analyzing a blind sample, which may be an external performance test sample, or an internal sample prepared by another analyst, or by performing an initial DOC as described above.
-All initial and ongoing DOCs must be documented. - 12.3.3 If there is a change in the ICP-MS instrumentation, or other major change to the method, or if the laboratory or analyst has not performed the method in a 12-month period, the analyst must perform another initial DOC.
+- 12.3.1 Each analyst must perform an initial demonstration of capability (DOC) using the procedures described in this method for each target analyte.
+The initial DOC must consist of the analysis of four matrix spike samples that have been fortified with all analytes of interest at a concentration 1 to 4 times the MRL.
+For each analyte, the mean recovery value must be within ± 20 % of the spiked value.
+The precision of the measurements, calculated as relative standard deviation (RSD), must be < 10 %. - 12.3.2 Each analyst must complete a continuing DOC annually.
+This may be accomplished either by analyzing a blind sample, which may be an external performance test sample, or an internal sample prepared by another analyst, or by performing an initial DOC as described above at any concentration within the calibration range.
+All initial and continuing DOCs must be documented. - 12.3.3 If there is a change in the ICP-MS instrumentation, or other major change to the method, or if the laboratory or analyst has not performed the method in a 12-month period, the analyst must perform another initial DOC.
 Minor changes are validated by the analysis of the LCS samples.

-12.4 Quality Control Standards
+12.3 Quality Control Standards

-- 12.4.1 An ICV standard must be analyzed after the calibration is complete.
+- 12.3.1 An ICV standard must be analyzed to verify the initial calibration.
 The concentration range must be within the calibration range for each analyte, preferably near the midpoint of the range.
-The ICV must be recovered within \pm 10% of the prepared concentration. - 12.4.2 A CCV and CCB will be analyzed before beginning to analyze samples, after each sample batch of 20 samples or less, and at the end of the analysis.
-The CCV concentration is typically mid-range and must be recovered within \pm 10% of the predicted concentration.
-The CCB must be <LOQ. - 12.4.3 An LLCCV will also be run at the end of the each sample batch of 20 samples or less.
-The measured value must be within \pm 30 % of the prepared value. - 12.4.4 For each sample batch, at least one MB and one LCS must be carried through the entire sample preparation process and analyzed.
-The measured concentration of each analyte in the MB must be < LOQ, and the LCS recovery must be within \pm 15% of the predicted concentration. - 12.4.5 At least one MS/MSD pair must be analyzed with each sample batch of 20 samples or less.
+The ICV must be recovered within \pm 10% of the prepared concentration. - 12.3.2 A CCV and CCB will be analyzed before beginning to analyze samples, after each analytical batch of 20 samples or less, and at the end of the analysis.
+The CCV concentration must be $\leq \frac{1}{2}$ the highest calibration standard and must be recovered within \pm 10% of the predicted concentration.
+The CCB must be \leq MRL. - 12.3.3 An LLCCV will also be run at the end of each analytical batch of 20 samples or less.
+The measured value must be within \pm 30 % of the prepared value.

+- 12.3.4 For each preparation batch, at least one MB and one LCS must be carried through the entire sample preparation process and analyzed.
+The measured concentration of each analyte in the MB must be < MRL, and the LCS recovery must be within \pm 15% of the prepared concentration. - 12.3.5 At least one MS/MSD pair must be analyzed with each preparation batch of 20 samples or less.
 The spike amount should be near the midpoint of the calibration range for each analyte, where possible.
 The recovery of each analyte must be \pm 30 % of the spiked value.
 If the spike amount is less than 20 % of the endogenous amount of an analyte in the sample, the spike recovery requirement for that sample is not applicable.
-The relative percent difference (RPD) between the MS and MSD must be < 20 %. - 12.4.6 Any other quality control standards required by state regulations and standards.
+The relative percent difference (RPD) between the MS and MSD must be < 20 %. - 12.3.6 Any other quality control standards required by state regulations and standards.